jeremytammik/tbc/a/2029_check_context.md

 > - [Code sample and video](https://ricaun.com/revit-api-context/)
 - 14-minute video on [Tasks and InContext in Revit API](https://youtu.be/gyo6xGN5DDU)

-> I'm using this technique using my open-source library to manage the creation of an external event if it is not in context and enable it to run Revit API asynchronously in [ricaun.Revit.UI.Tasks](https://github.com/ricaun-io/ricaun.Revit.UI.Tasks).
+> I'm using this technique using my open source library to manage the creation of an external event if it is not in context and enable it to run Revit API asynchronously in [ricaun.Revit.UI.Tasks](https://github.com/ricaun-io/ricaun.Revit.UI.Tasks).

 Many thanks to ricaun for sharing this long-sought-after solution!